Valentine-Mario/SCML/README.md

  ```

 Notice that seg_2 imports seg_1 but the final segment does not directly call seg_1.
-But because the annonymous segment calls seg_2 which calls seg_1, it would import seg_1 along with it.
+But because the anonymous segment calls seg_2 which calls seg_1, it would import seg_1 along with it.
 And this can go on 20 layers deep :scream:

 Note: Avoid importing segments in itself.

  #### Import SCML files and reuse segments from other files

-SCML also allow you reuse other SCML files.
-Instead of rewriting headers and footers for every HTML files, You can easily create an SCML header and footer file, then import it to be used in your current file using the syntax inFile[path_to_scml].
-Sweet right :grin:
+SCML also allows you reuse other SCML files.
+Instead of rewriting headers and footers for every HTML files, you can easily create an SCML header and footer file, then import it to be used in your current file using the syntax inFile[path_to_scml].
+Sweet right? :grin:

-Let's look at example usage.
+Let's look at an example.
-create a file called **header.scml** and add the following content to it
+Create a file called **header.scml** and add the following content to it

 ```
 [html]